mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-For instance, if we want to show the active power injections at each bus and the current flow angles at each "to" bus end of the branch, we can employ the following code:
+For instance, if we want to show the active power injections at each bus and the current flow angles at each to-bus end of the branch, we can employ the following code:
 ```@repl ComputationPowersCurrentsLosses
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.current.to.angle)